German Khan: North Sea assets, L1 divisions (2015–2016)

 On 3 March 2015, L1 Energy purchased 100% of DEA, an international exploration and production company owned by the German utility RWE, for US$7 billion (€5.1 billion).
 RWE DEA had total natural gas production output of 2.6bn cubic metres in 2013.
 The deal was approved by Germany and seven other national and supranational authorities, including the European Union and Ukraine.
 Despite this, the L1 purchase of RWE DEA was opposed by UK Energy and Climate Change Secretary Ed Davey, who "raised concerns" that sanctions might "force L1 Energy to shut down production in the North Sea, imperiling oil supplies" and 5% of Britain's North Sea natural gas output.

 DEA sold its North Sea oil fields to Ineos, the chemical company owned by Jim Ratcliffe, for an undisclosed sum in October 2015.
 At the time, the British government assured LetterOne that the forced sale of DEA's UK assets was "not a judgement on the suitability of LetterOne’s owners to control these or any other assets in the UK."
 On 14 October 2015, LetterOne Group announced that it had agreed a deal to acquire German utility E.ON's interests in three producing Norwegian fields, all located in the Norwegian Continental Shelf.
 Norway's oil minister supported the deal and said that approval would be handled "in the usual way."
 As of 2016, Khan retains positions on the supervisory board at both Alfa Group Consortium and Alfa Group.
 He is also a director at Alfa Finance Holdings SA, Alfa Bank ABH Holdings S.A., LetterOne Holdings S.A., and the supervisory board of DEA Deutsche Erdoel AG, which was bought by L1 Energy in 2015.
 He ranked as the 128th richest person in Europe as of March 2016, with an estimated net value of US$8.7 billion.

 Sanctions (2022)

 Khan (along with Fridman and Kuzmichev) was sanctioned by the EU and UK in February and March 2022 as part of an extensive package of sanctions against Russian officials and oligarchs imposed in response to the 2022 Russian Invasion of Ukraine.
 Khan stepped down from the LetterOne board in March.
 In April Alfa Bank was hit with sanctions by the U.S.

+In June 2025, the EU General Court rejected delisting applications by Alfa-Bank JSC and German Khan, affirming the legality of the criteria used to include them on the EU sanctions list.

+In January 2025, the UK Court of Appeal dismissed Anzhelika Khan’s appeal attempting to overturn UK sanctions imposed on her in April 2022.
+The court upheld that her designation on the basis of financial benefit from German Khan and marital association was rationally connected to the sanctions regime’s objectives.